nikitaabo/telegram-bot/README.md

 * Code is structured to minimize duplication (DRY principle)
 * User actions are logged

+Note: I would also like to point out that I store data such as the bot username and token in this project in the application.properties file.
+I know that it is better to store such data in the .env file, but for the simplicity of checking this task, I store it directly in the application.properties file.

 ## Author

 Nikita Boiko (telegram - @nikitaa211).